Quantum circuit fidelity estimation using machine learning: Previous work

 In \cite{huangchenpreskill} Huang, Chen, and Preskill propose an efficient ML algorithm for predicting the expectation value of an operator over a process, like a quantum circuit of arbitrary depth, within a small error, given query access to the process.
 Importantly, the algorithm may be trained using only random product input states and randomized Pauli measurements on the output states, but inference is possible with highly-entangled inputs, and for arbitrary expectation values.

 Liu and Zhou \cite{9251243} employ a ``black-box'' model utilizing physically motivated parameters (e.g., circuit depth, the number of CNOT gates utilized, etc.) and infer a circuit reliability benchmark --- the probability of successful trial (PST, \cite{10.1145/3297858.3304007}) --- using a polynomial fit and a shallow neural-network.
 The PST uses the probability (estimated with Monte Carlo) of the all-zero's bitstring running a given circuit and its inverse in sequence.
-Our work differs in that our machine learning model learns an implicit representation of the noise, and we attempt to generalize training based on compartmentalized entanglement to inference tasks on circuits with broader entanglement.
+Our work differs in that our machine learning model learns an implicit representation of the noise, and we attempt to generalize training based on compartmentalized entanglement to inference tasks on circuits with broader entanglement and non-Clifford gates.
 We also use a different reliability benchmark, although theirs has the advantage of being directly portable to hardware.
-We utilize an approach similar to their black-box approach as a benchmark (see the ``gate-counting regressor'' in Section \ref{sec:multimomentcircuits}).
+We will deploy an approach similar to their black-box approach as a benchmark (see the ``gate-counting regressor'' in Section \ref{sec:multimomentcircuits}).

 Wang et al \cite{https://doi.org/10.48550/arxiv.2210.16724} is the closest work to this one, and debuted just before this work.
-They use a graph transformer NN model to learn the PST using both simulated and real hardware circuits.
-Their model includes some explicit qubit parameters in the graph model as well as some global parameters, making a hybrid implicit-explicit model.
+They use a graph transformer neural network (NN) model to learn the PST using both simulated and real hardware circuits.
+Their model includes some explicit qubit parameters in the graph model as well as some global parameters, making it a hybrid implicit-explicit algorithm.
 They additionally consider a set of structured circuits as well as random circuits.